pulkit-69/Coding-Question-s-Solved/README.md

-# all c language codes
+# Here i Post all the code's of C Language solved by me.